 I recently organised a trial class for my friends and almost all of them ached the next day… But they also unanimously loved it, feeling it was one of the best and most effective workouts they’d done in a long while.
 Here’s hoping you’ll feel the same!

-SASSY GIVEAWAY: H-Kore are giving away a one-on-one introductory session to the technique and a package of 25 classes worth over $8,000!
-To be in with a chance of winning, simply enter our giveaway here – and everyone who enters will automatically receive a coupon for 20% off a package of 6 classes too.
+SASSY GIVEAWAY: H-Kore are giving away a one-on-one introductory session to the technique and a package of 25 classes worth over $8,000 – and everyone who enters will automatically receive a coupon for 20% off a package of 6 classes too. *This giveaway is now closed*

 A single class at H-Kore costs $350, with discounts for packages of multiple sessions.